rcalixte/wayland-book/src/introduction/goals.md

 process evdev events.
 Thus, this book is not a comprehensive guide for building Wayland compositors.
-We're also not going to talk about drawing technologies which are useful for Wayland clients, such as Cairo, Pango, GTK+, and so on, and thus neither is this a robust guide for the practical Wayland client implementation.
+We're also not going to talk about drawing technologies which are useful for Wayland clients, such as Cairo, Pango, GTK+, and so on, and thus nor is this a robust guide for the practical Wayland client implementation.
 Instead, we focus only on the particulars of Wayland.

 This book only covers the protocol and libwayland.
 If you are writing a client